Neural-Systems-at-UIO/nutil/docs/QuantifierInput.rst

 **Software recommendations**

 **Ilastik**: We recommend the Pixel and Object Classification workflows in the ilastik software to generate the segmentations, with the Glasbey lookup table applied with Fiji to visualise the output.
-See the ilastik section of this ReadtheDoc for instructions. ilastik is available to download at: http://ilastik.org/download.html.
+See the ilastik section of this Read the Doc for instructions. ilastik is available to download here: http://ilastik.org/download.html.

 **QuPath**: QuPath is an alternative that can be used to generate the segmentations. https://qupath.github.io/